scotthurwitz1/airdropfarmingxrp/README.md

 creating a "staking" type bundle of scripts that lock xrp tokens into "trustlines" over the span of a large number of wallets in exchange for marketing airdrops from token creators.

-To do this, I combined my data science skills with tools from the xrpl-py package to coordinate and manage actions on the ledger for a cluster of several thousand accounts.
+To do this, I combined my data science skills with tools from the xrpl-py library to coordinate and manage actions on the ledger for a cluster of several thousand accounts.

 scripts: